nus-cs2103-AY2223S1/ip/README.md

 ### Autosave
 Tasks are automatically written into your home directory in a dukeData folder in a Duke.txt.

-Disclaimer: Ensure this file doesn't exist (from previous iP checks) so that it works properly.
+Important: Ensure this file doesn't exist (from previous iP checks) so that it works properly.

 ***